rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-all-of-mechanics.md

 	- ? [[inculcation-mechanics-branes]]
 	- PDEs -> [[inculcation-mechanics-fluids]]
 - What one must understand is, in the side of ODEs: Lagrangian, Hamiltonian etc really *do not care* about the spacetime, or what you are trying to describe even: give it a ray of light in Newtonian spcaetime, or a point particle moving around a black hole (Swartzchild spacetime): the description remains the same.
-	- Configuration space $\leftrightarrow$ Lagrangian dynamics
+	- Configuration space $\leftrightarrow$ Lagrangian dynamics, any other ODE
 	- Phase space $\leftrightarrow$ Hamiltonian dynamics
 - I do not mean the equations remains the same btw!
 I just mean use can use the general prescription (math!) like Lagrangians and Hamiltonians for any spacetime!
-- This would therefore mean, the "statistical mechanics" prescription would also be, in this way, independent of spacetimes as they only depend on the configuration spaces.
+- This would therefore mean, the "statistical mechanics" prescription would also be, in this way - because statistical mechanics just starts from the phase space - the methods independent of "spacetimes" per say as phase space only depend on the configuration spaces.

 > [!hint]
 > You might wonder that we do not need this much details, or need to do things "properly", whatever that means.
-The physics textbooks
+The physics textbooks do cover most of the content, with a bit of analysis and geometry everything becomes well-understood as well as "proper".
+I am assuming things like linear algebra "trivial", but one has to start from that, thats why [[inculcation-linear-constructions]] exists!